 Ensuring users are who they claim to be is without a doubt, one of the most critical steps to implement within your online services, be it at onboarding or checkout.
 Why is this so important, you may ask?
 Because without the reassurance that comes with having legitimate, verified users, your platform and clients could be left exposed to potential security threats.

-Disclaimer: Yes, we’re an IDV platform, so you might be questioning our intentions here 🙂 .
+Disclaimer: Yes, we’re an Identity Verification Provider, so you might be questioning our intentions here 🙂 .
 However the following tips are based on our expertise in the market.
 Not all solutions are equal, and understanding what sets them apart can be challenging if you’re not familiar with key concepts of the industry.
 These questions also happen to be frequently asked by our clients and prospects, so I guess it would be a great idea to add them to your “to-ask-list” when searching for a provider.

 That being said, let’s begin: